Elvaco M-Bus Metering Gateway CMe3100 (Update A)

 Prerequisites

-- Network access to the CMe3100 device (no authentication required for initial bypass)
+• Network access to the CMe3100 device on port HTTP/HTTPS

-- Device not protected by firewall or network segmentation
+• Device not behind a firewall or on an internet-exposed network

 Exploitability